JDCP93/SAM-ANPP-Model-Analysis/ProjectSummary.md

 temperature which I believe will “smooth” the input too much and make it difficult to distinguish any dependence.

+In the below plots, diamonds (on the left) are the P covariate and circles (on the right) are the T covariate.
+Red indicates that they are significantly different from 0.
+The covariates have been normalised by dividing by the mean but the extensive CIs at individual sites mean that the error bars at some sites are still not visible.
+I am not happy with these plots - they could be much more readable.

 |                                                            |
 | :--------------------------------------------------------: |
 |                           1 Year                           |